 This project supports Tesco’s long-term Net Zero goal and its near-term aim of halving food waste across its supply chain by 2025.

-Dr Julian Parfitt, Technical Director at Anthesis, commented, “Tesco Exchange is a great example of an initiative that the food industry needs to embrace and support in order to directly address commitments on food waste, the circular economy, and move towards more sustainable and resilient supply chains.”
+Dr Julian Parfitt, former Technical Director at Anthesis, commented, “Tesco Exchange is a great example of an initiative that the food industry needs to embrace and support in order to directly address commitments on food waste, the circular economy, and move towards more sustainable and resilient supply chains.”